openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/credential_offer_multiple_credentials.json}}

-Note that the examples throughout the specification use Credential Format specific parameters defined in the Credential Format Profiles that can be found in (#format_profiles).
+Note: the examples throughout the specification use Credential Format specific parameters defined in the Credential Format Profiles that can be found in (#format_profiles).

 ### Sending Credential Offer by Value Using `credential_offer` Parameter